zhenga8533/bbvw-wiki/docs/mechanics/wild_pokemon.md

 ```
 Genesect, Level 75
-Challenger’s Cave, 1F
+Challenger's Cave, 1F
 Cave, Normal, 1%
 ```

-<sub><sup>_Though previously seen in the hands of Ghetsis, the artificial Genesect now appears in the top floors of the looming Challenger’s Cave.
+<sub><sup>_Though previously seen in the hands of Ghetsis, the artificial Genesect now appears in the top floors of the looming Challenger's Cave.
 The threats below keep it from descending, but this insect might just drop on your head.
 It won’t be pretty._</sup></sub>

-#### <u>Challenger’s Cave – B1F</u>
+#### <u>Challenger's Cave – B1F</u>

 Cave, Normal